 The runtime distinguishes between regular and strong-named assemblies for the purposes of versioning.
 Version checking only occurs with strong-named assemblies.

-For information about specifying version binding policies, see Configuration Files.
+For information about specifying version binding policies, see Configuring Apps by using Configuration Files.
 For information about how the runtime uses version information to find a particular assembly, see How the Runtime Locates Assemblies.

 The informational version is a string that attaches additional version information to an assembly for informational purposes only; this information is not used at run time.
 The text-based informational version corresponds to the product's marketing literature, packaging, or product name and is not used by the runtime.
 For example, an informational version could be "Common Language Runtime version 1.0" or "NET Control SP 2".
 On the Version tab of the file properties dialog in Microsoft Windows, this information appears in the item "Product Version".